wenlongx/Maya-Cloth-Simulation/README.md

 The python program accepts 1 or more points, and if there is more than 1 point, will simulate the cloth falling as if all the points were pinned into place.
 This python program generates both a Maya Binary file called **dropped_point1_...pointn.mb** and an OBJ file called **dropped_point1_...pointn.obj** in the **/dropped/** directory.

 ## Simulating model being folded multiple times
 This python program simulates folding a cloth multiple times, and dynamically generates the resulting models and images after each fold performed on the cloth.
-To simulate holding the model being folded, run the following:
+To simulate holding the model being folded, run one of the following:

     $ path/to/mayapy main.py path/to/shirt_model.obj

-This will generate a command line prompt, which explains the rest.
+    $ path/to/mayapy main.py path/to/shirt_model.obj points.csv

+The program accepts 1 or 2 command line arguments, and a description of the output files is included at the top of **main.py**.
+All outputs will be generated in the **/folded/** directory.
+This will generate a command line prompt, which will explain the rest of the folding process.
+The optional parameter is a CSV file, which specifies whether to record the progress of the boundary points (ones used to generate the shirt model) as an output CSV file as well.
+The optional CSV file must be the same one used to generate the shirt_model.obj (first parameter), or a wrong number of boundary points will be recorded.
+Below are some constants that define how the folding occurs:

+### Some Constants
+**SETTLE_TIME** - Time for the cloth to settle to its final position after a fold.
+Specified in "frames" (conversion is 30 frames to 1 second).
+Default is 100 frames.
+**TABLE_SIZE** - Size of the table that holds the shirt model.
+Specified in arbitrary units.
+Will be scaled to a size such that the bounding box of the shirt is X% of the table, where X is specified by SHIRT_SCALE.
+**RETRACT_HEIGHT** - Height to which the gripper will retract to after the fold is finished.
+Specified in the same arbitrary units as TABLE_SIZE and MOVE_HEIGHT.
+**MOVE_HEIGHT** - Height at which gripper will perform the fold.
+Speficied in the same arbitrary units as TABLE_SIZE and RETRACT_HEIGHT
+**SHIRT_SCALE** - Percentage that the table is scaled to.
+See TABLE_SIZE.
+Default is 80%.
+**GLOBAL_SCALE** - Scales the RETRACT_HEIGHT, MOVE_HEIGHT accordingly
+**MOVE_SPEED** = Speed at which pointer will move.
+Specified in terms of ul/frame, where ul is the arbitrary unit used in TABLE_SIZE, RETRACT_HEIGHT, and MOVE_HEIGHT
+**IMG_PIXELS** - Output image is a square .iff file of this size
+**STEPS** - You can specify if you want to take snapshots (obj models and csv points) of the shirt model during the fold.
+STEPS defaults to 0, but setting it to a value greater than 1 results in stopping the fold X times to take snapshots of the model.
+Times are subdivided equally
+**NUM_ARMS** - Maximum number of grippers the robot has.
+Default value is 2 arms.
+**BAXTER_POINTER** - Simulates the folding using a realistic model of the Baxter Research Robot's hand with standard narrow fingers

 **This section is not yet finished, still under construction**
 **Features to come:**
-* multiple folds at once
-* GUI
+* use sockets to give commands
+* the folder **/in_progress/** is used to hold pieces of code I may or may not come back to